overwolf/overwolf.github.io/docs/topics/enable-dev-tools.md

 sidebar_label: Enable Developer Tools
 ---

-Overwolf client let you turn on or off a couple of client features, like enable developer tools and more.
-The full list of supported features can be found [below](#supported-features).
+Since OW client version 0.153, we decided to protect both users and developers from any security breach and disable the Chrome Developer Tools by default.

-You can toggle these features in two ways: through the command line, or through the windows registry.
+You can toggle this feature on or off in two ways: through the command line, or the windows registry.

 :::tip
 The recommended and easiest way to enable Chrome Developer Tools is to [add a registry key](#windows-registry).
 :::

-## Supported features

-Currently there is only one feature that can be toggled:

-* `enable-dev-tools` - enable Chrome Developer Tools for OW windows (disabled as default).

-## How to toggle a feature
+## How to enable dev tools

 There are two ways to toggle a feature (ordered by precedence): command line, or registry.

 ### Command line

-To **enable** feature through the command line: "*overwolf.exe --ow-enable-features="%feature1%,%feature2%*".
+To **enable** the feature through the command line: "*overwolf.exe --ow-enable-features="%feature1%,%feature2%*".

 To **disable**: "*overwolf.exe --ow-disable-features="%feature1%,%feature2%*".